cozis/Noja/docs/language.md

 print(print()); # none
 ```

+### Closures
-Functions can also access variables that weren't defined locally but in parent scopes, like the global one.
+Functions can also access variables that weren't defined locally but in parent scopes, but can't modify them.
 ```py
 a = 10;
 fun f() {